 - actively encourage parents and members of the community to share their skills and work with the children

 - plan and resource an enabling environment to ensure progress and high achievement

 - organise visits, after-school clubs and workshops to enrich the children’s experiences

 - encourage exploration of our natural environment for “awe and wonder experiences” and a connection with the natural world

-- have close links with pre-schools and junior school to ensure a smooth transition
+- have close links with pre-school and junior school to ensure a smooth transition.